mahurtado/CouchbaseGoldenGateAdapter/README.md

 GRANT FLASHBACK ANY TABLE to GGATE_ADMIN;
 GRANT SELECT ON DBA_CLUSTERS TO GGATE_ADMIN;
 GRANT EXECUTE ON DBMS_FLASHBACK TO GGATE_ADMIN;
-GRANT SELECT ANY TRANSACTION To GGATE_ADMIN;
+GRANT SELECT ANY TRANSACTION TO GGATE_ADMIN;
 GRANT SELECT ON SYS.V_$DATABASE TO GGATE_ADMIN;
 GRANT FLASHBACK ANY TABLE TO GGATE_ADMIN;
 GRANT ALTER ANY TABLE TO GGATE_ADMIN;
+GRANT SELECT ANY TABLE TO GGATE_ADMIN;

 EXEC DBMS_GOLDENGATE_AUTH.GRANT_ADMIN_PRIVILEGE('GGATE_ADMIN');
 EXEC DBMS_STREAMS_AUTH.GRANT_ADMIN_PRIVILEGE('GGATE_ADMIN');